PEZ/shadow-bare-bones/README.md

 * [shadow-cljs](https://github.com/thheller/shadow-cljs) for building/compiling and hotreloading ClojureScript
 * [Reagent](https://reagent-project.github.io/) - a most excellent ReactJS wrapper.

+0. Have nodejs installed (also in WSL, if you are using that)
-When you have the project on your machine:
+1. Copy the project template to your machine
 1. Install npm dependencies
    ```
    npm i